dbt-labs/corp/dwh_design_conventions.md

 ### Marts of Facts

-Complex logical rollups can and should still happen across several models, with discrete steps and abstractions split into chunks of 100 lines or fewer.
+Complex logical rollups can and should happen across several models, with discrete steps and abstractions split into queries of 100 lines or fewer.
 The end of these rollups is a table, exposed to end-users and aptly prefixed `fct_`: it contains the facts that a good reporter seeks.

 Marts are stores of one or more fact tables, related primarily by their use case in analysis and reporting.
-They could be organized by business unit, high-level concept, or intended set of reports/end-users: `marketing`, `finance`, `product`, etc. Some fact tables form the basis for other ones and are used across the project; you might gird these keystones into a `core` folder, and `ref()` them at will.
+They could be organized by business unit, high-level concept, or intended set of end-users: `marketing`, `finance`, `product`, etc. Some fact tables form the basis for other ones and are used across the project; you might gird these keystones into a `core` folder, and `ref()` them at will.